 Each Forest Service aviation facility must complete a risk assessment on a timeline based on its Facility Security Level (FSL) to determine the security standard.
-The FSL can be determined using the document Facility Security Level Determinations for Federal Facilities, An Interagency Security Committee Standard.
+The FSL can be

 The risk assessment must include an analysis of:

 - The vulnerability level of the facility, which is any weakness in the design or operation of a facility that can be exploited by an adversary. - The probability of threat, or the likelihood of an undesirable event occurring over time. - The severity of event consequences, which is the level, duration, and nature of the loss resulting from an undesirable event.